vdwh-logo

 The common theme has always been a passion for automation, code generation, reusable patterns, and model-driven design – the key to making data solutions manageable and flexible.

 His focus is now on providing training, consultancy, and open-source software development to make the delivery of robust data solutions easier.
+As part of this, he initiated the Data-Solution-Automation-Engine on GitHub.

 You want to ...